Alpine Meadows, California

 The bottom line

-Alpine is a great resort and if we lived in the North Lake Tahoe area it would probably be one of our regulars on a rotation along with Squaw and Northstar.
+Alpine is a great resort and if we lived in the North Lake Tahoe area it would probably be one of our regulars on a rotation along with the Palisades Tahoe Olympic Valley side and Northstar.
 However, we chose to live in South Lake due to the better overall skiing experience (for us) at Kirkwood and Heavenly so it doesn’t really end up on our list of resorts to ski any more.
-Once Alpine and Squaw are linked it will probably get more attention from us since it will become a huge area when combined.
+In recent years the traffic situation has gotten notoriously bad which is the biggest factor in the 4 star rating for the combined Palisades resort instead of 5 stars.